NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Incredible Scout.md

 **Prerequisites** master in Perception
 * * *
 When you scout, you are particularly alert for danger, granting your allies precious moments to prepare to fight.

-When using the [[Actions/Scout|Scout]] exploration activity, you grant your allies a +2 circumstance bonus to their initiative rolls instead of a +1 circumstance bonus.
+When using the Scout exploration activity, you grant your allies a +2 circumstance bonus to their initiative rolls instead of a +1 circumstance bonus.

 [[Other Effects/Effect_ Scouting (Incredible Scout)|Effect: Scouting (Incredible Scout)]]

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*